Cptmoomoo/AnimeTaro/README.md

 5. Navigate to where you downloaded 'AnimeTaro' and load the folder.

 ## How It Works
-Just go to any MyAnimeList anime page like so:
+**Just go to any MyAnimeList anime page like so:**

 ![mal](https://i.imgur.com/zyH2397.jpg)

+Then click the extension icon to be brought to a website to watch it!

 ## User Options
 While on a MyAnimeList anime page and you will be brought to a streaming website based on your preference.